dromotherm/blog/_staff-members/alexEn.md

 Specialized in geographical information system (GIS) particularly for road network management, he joined Cerema in may 2014 as Deputy Director of the civil engineering laboratory of Clermont-Ferrand

-Alexandre CUER is an open-source developer, notably involved in the EmonCMS project (http://github.com/emoncms/emoncms) Development skills : Ruby, PHP, Python, C and C++
+Alexandre CUER is an open-source developer - [http://github.com/alexandrecuer](http://github.com/alexandrecuer)

+Development skills : Ruby, PHP, Python, C and C++